 AdvaCare is a GMP manufacturer of Vitamin E softgels.

 Vitamin E, also known as tocopherol, is a fat-soluble antioxidant that can only be obtained through food supplements; the body does not produce it naturally.
 Vitamin E can be found naturally in foods including nuts, oils, grains, fruits, and wheat.
 It can treat vitamin E deficiency which is rare but can occur in low-weight premature infants and those with certain genetic disorders.
 Vitamin E deficiency is associated with a disorder called Movement Disorder, or ataxia.
-The benefits of vitamin E are numerous and are as follows:
+Vitamin E benefits are numerous and are as follows:

 Vitamin E is an antioxidant that fights cholesterol oxidation.
 When cholesterol oxidizes, it becomes dangerous.
 Cholesterol is naturally required by the body for proper functioning in cells, nerves, and hormones.
 Vitamin E is able to reduce free radical damage, inflammation, and symptoms associated with aging.
 By fighting free radical damage, vitamin E helps to prevent heart disease and cancer.
 It also reduces inflammation in the body and outsideon the skin.
 These benefits can help reduce the likelihood of getting skin cancer for those exposed to cigarette smoke and sunlight UV rays.